ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ### Creating a Page

+To create a new page use:

+`ionic g page MyPage`

+> Don't forget to add an import for test-page.scss in app/themes/app.core.scss:

+> @import "../pages/test-page/test-page.scss";

 Next, let's check out the `HelloIonicPage` that we are importing.
 Inside the `app/pages/hello-ionic/` folder, go and open up `hello-ionic.js`.

 > You may have noticed that each page has its own folder that is named after the page.
 Inside each folder, we also see a `.html` and a `.scss` file with the same name.
 For example, inside of `hello-ionic/` we will find `hello-ionic.js`, `hello-ionic.html`, and `hello-ionic.scss`.
 Although using this pattern is not required, it can be helpful to keep things organized.